-The directors (who are also the trustees of Postcode Community Trust for the purposes of company law, and references to the directors thereafter also refer to trustees) are responsible for preparing the Directors' Annual Report and the financial statements in accordance with applicable law and regulation.
+The directors (who are also trustees of Postcode Community Trust for the purposes of company law) are responsible for preparing the Directors' Annual Report and the financial statements in accordance with applicable law and regulation.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have prepared the financial statements in accordance with United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law (United Kingdom Generally Accepted Accounting Practice).
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of the affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that period.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of the affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable for that period.
 In preparing these financial statements, the directors are required to: